hypothesis/publisher-account-test-site/README.md

 functionality to their pages which is integrated with their existing account system.

-Note that this is only intended for us at Hypothesis to test the integration functionality internally, it's not intended as a demo or example for publishers.

 Publishers who just want to add the Hypothesis client to their pages and allow users to annotate using Hypothesis accounts can simply [embed Hypothesis](https://hypothes.is/for-publishers/).

 ## Installing the publisher account test site in a development environment